UCL/CEPMRI-opt/README.md

 1) The code in the current CEPMRI-opt repository, also [available as zip file](https://github.com/UCL/CEPMRI-opt/archive/master.zip).
 2) Shaihan Malik's [EPG-X code](https://github.com/mriphysics/EPG-X) which is also [available as a zip file](https://github.com/DANAJK/EPG-X/archive/master.zip).
 3) To re-create Figure 3, you need the .mat files at the Zenodo site: https://zenodo.org/record/1305057
+4) More details and a check are available from the MATLAB file cep_doctor.m